 The ESG funds will be utilized for Rapid Rehousing.
 These funds will leverage United Way and FEMA Emergency Food and Shelter Program dollars, as well as other private donations and grants secured by providers.

-The matching requirements for City of Lancaster's CDBG will be met by way of the City's General Funds.
-ESG Rapid Rehousing Programs will be matched by VA funds, the Pennsylvania Coalition Against Domestic Violence, United Way, Continuum of Care funds and other private donations.
-All matched funds will pay for expenses that are eligible under ESG, such as coordinated assessment, street outreach, rental and financial assistance, case management and shelter operations.
+ESG Rapid Rehousing

+Programs will be matched by VA funds, the Pennsylvania Coalition Against Domestic Violence, United Way, Continuum of Care funds and other private donations.

+All matched funds will pay for expenses that are eligible under ESG, such as coordinated assessment, homelessness prevention, street outreach, rental and financial assistance, case management and shelter operations.